GSA/piv-guides/pages/certchains.md

 ## Trust
-Identity certificates are issued and digitally signed by a _Certification Authority_.
-The _Certification Authority_ that signed your PIV certificates is called an _**Intermediate** Certification Authority_ because it was issued a certificate by another _Certification Authority_.
-This process of issuing and signing continues until there is one  _Certification Authority_ that is called the _**Root** Certification Authority_.
+Identity certificates are issued and digitally signed by a _certification authority_.
+The _certification authority_ that signed your PIV certificates is called an _**intermediate** certification authority_ because it was issued a certificate by another _certification authority_.
+This process of issuing and signing continues until there is one  _certification authority_ that is called the _**root** certification authority_.

 The full process of proving identity when issuing the certificates, auditing the certification authorities, and the cryptographic protections of the digital signatures establish the basis of Trust for PIV credentials and certificates.

 ![Example of an identity certificate with intermediate and root]({{site.baseurl}}/img/certificatechain_small.png){:style="float:center"}

-For the US Federal Government Executive branch agencies, there is one Root Certification Authority named _Federal Common Policy Certification Authority (COMMON)_, and dozens of Intermediate Certification Authorities.
-The US Federal Government has also established Trust with other Certification Authorities which serve business communities, State and Local government communities, and international government communities.
+For the US Federal Government Executive branch agencies, there is one root certification authority named _Federal Common Policy Certification Authority (COMMON)_, and dozens of intermediate certification Authorities.
+The US Federal Government has also established trust with other certification authorities which serve business communities, State and Local government communities, and international government communities.

 * [CLICK HERE: A graph of the federal public key infrastructure, including the business communities](https://fpki.idmanagement.gov/tools/fpkigraph/){:target="_blank"}

-The participating Certification Authorities and the policies, processes, and auditing is referred to as the [*Federal Public Key Infrastructure (FPKI)*](https://www.idmanagement.gov/topics/fpki/){:target="_blank"}
+The participating certification authorities and the policies, processes, and auditing is referred to as the [*Federal Public Key Infrastructure (FPKI)*](https://www.idmanagement.gov/topics/fpki/){:target="_blank"}

 ## Certificate Chains
 To digitally trust YOU and your PIV credential certificates, the workstations, servers, applications and network domains will be configured.
 Understanding and managing certificate chains are one of the methods to configure trust.

-The certificate chain includes Intermediate Certification Authority certificates and the Federal Common Policy Certification Authority (COMMON) root certificate.
+The certificate chain includes intermediate certification authority certificates and the Federal Common Policy Certification Authority (COMMON) root certificate.

 ![Example of a PIV certificate chain to Common]({{site.baseurl}}/img/pivcertificatechain_small.png){:style="float:center"}